shelkmike/Mabs/README.md

 2) For each genome assembly, Mabs evaluates the quality of BUSCO genes' assembly using a special metric that I call "AG".
 For how AG is calculated, see [calculate_AG](#internal_link_to_calculate_AG).
 3) The genome assembly with the largest AG is considered the best.

 Mabs is, on average, 3 times slower than Hifiasm or Flye, but usually produces better or equal assemblies.
-For details, see <i>a link to BioRxiv will be here in a few days</i>.
+For details, see [a preprint on BioRxiv](https://www.biorxiv.org/content/10.1101/2022.12.19.521016v1).
 <br><br>
 ## Table of Contents